roshantaneja/School_Notes/docs/Chemistry Honours/Unit 7 - How can we protect vulnerable coastal cities from Sea Level Rise/4-20 Unit 7 Lesson 5.md

 3. How does the change in CO2 levels from Question #7 and change in temperature in the atmosphere from Question #8 compared to the heat content of the ocean?

+The heat content of the ocean is going up at a much faster rate than that of the co2

 4. Can you offer an explanation for the correlation?